alexandrecoulay/licenceskey/README.md

 # licenceskey
-Licences Key for different software or KeyGen
+Licences Key or KeyGen link for different softwares